-Jo Hay is a painter, not just any painter, but one that has recently painted some of the most iconic people of the last few years, including Ruth Bader Ginsburg, Pete Buttigieg and Hilary Clinton.
+Jo Hay is a painter, not just any painter, but one that has recently captured some of the most iconic people of the last few years, including Ruth Bader Ginsburg, Pete Buttigieg and Joe Biden.
+Check out her portrait of the president here.

-I had the immense pleasure to sit down and Talk with Jo about her work and what she will be getting up to in the future
+I had the immense pleasure to sit down and talk with the Provincetown-based Jo Hay about her work and what she will be getting up to in the future

 Richard Jones: Hi Jo, thanks for sitting down with me.
 I have always loved your stunning and amazing giant portraits — tell me a little but about you?